 Best is really a matter of personal opinion.
 What I like may well not be what you like.

-Among coffee snobbery you’ll hear a lot of debate about Aero Press vs Pour Over vs French Press vs Vacuum Pot.
+Among coffee snobbery discussing brewed coffee you’ll hear a lot of debate about Aero Press vs Pour Over vs French Press vs Vacuum Pot.
 They’re different but none are really better than the others – in my opinion.
-All are my preferred methods for my daily morning cup and I alternate between them.
-Vac Pots are more fun though and do make great coffee.
+All are my preferred methods for my daily morning cup and I alternate between them – variety is indeed the spice of life.

-If you order ‘coffee’ at a café outside the U.S. and they recognize you as American (and they will), they’ll often ask if you want coffee or American coffee.
+If you order ‘coffee’ at a café outside the U.S. and they recognize you as American (and they will), they’ll often ask if you want coffee (or café) or American coffee.
 If you say American coffee they’ll pull a shot of espresso, add a fair bit of hot water to it, and you’ve got a really great cup of joe.
-You can do much the same at home with a good espresso machine such as a Rancilio Silvia.
+You can do much the same at home with a good espresso machine such as a Rancilio Silvia or Breville Oracle.
 Again, different, but not necessarily better.

-Aero Press – Makes a very good and somewhat strong coffee.
-I usually add a little bit of hot water to mine.
+Aero Press – Makes a very good and somewhat stronger coffee.
+I sometimes add a little bit of hot water to mine.
 If you like to experiment do some web searches or check out Coffee Geek for alternative methods with the Aero Press.
 There are also fine mesh metal filters available that can be a good alternative to paper.

 French Press – Makes a very robust coffee but not as strong as Aero.
 Confused?
 French Press has more oil from the coffee beans than Aero which filters most of the oil out.
 The health affects are debated but it seems that most believe that the higher cholesterol of the coffee oil outweigh the benefits.
 I use my Aero more than French Press but still have a couple of French Press cups per week.
 We also have several large French Presses that work well for entertaining.